Lewis Hamilton hair transplant rumours: True or False?

 Lewis Hamilton has never confirmed that he underwent a hair transplant.

 Hamilton claimed that “the right advice” and “good products” had helped to save his locks.
-He also explained that a lack of him“being educated about it” was partially to blame for the poor condition of his hair.
+He also blamed a lack of “being educated about it” was partially to blame for the poor condition of his hair.

 What kind of treatment did he have?